WHO WE ARE

 Recruitment of new professors

 Over the next years, we are recruiting at least twelve new professors (W1 TT/W2 TT/ W3) as ordinary principal investigators.
-They include, but are not limted to, professors of Sustainable Computing; Advanced Simulation in Life and Social Science; Predictions in Complex Systems; Computational Climate/ Climate Impact/ Earth System Science; Critical Data Analytics; Science and Technology Studies; Critical Computational Methodology; Ethics in Computation.
+They include, but are not limted to:

 Learn more

-The process of concretizing and scouting for four Anchor Professorships will commence in summer term 2023
+The process of concretizing and scouting for 4 Professorships (all gender welcome), open rank and open discipline will commence in June 2024

 Affiliation and Association of Principal Investigators